 One low-carb style diet under a lot of scrutiny and gaining a lot of fans is the ketogenic diet.
-While some people wholeheartedly back the benefits of this way of eating a Low Carb/High Fat Diet, it seems as though an equal number or more people claim it’s unhealthy.
+While some people wholeheartedly back the benefits of this way of eating a Low Carb/High Fat Diet/Hight Protein, it seems as though an equal number or more people claim it’s unhealthy.
 Most of this criticism is tied to old criticism about low carb diets, like the Atkins plan and the notion that “Fat is Bad”.

 “Diets low in carbohydrates and higher in fat and protein have been commonly used for weight loss since Dr. Robert Atkins popularized the approach in the 1970s.
 Among the longstanding criticisms is that these diets cause people to lose weight in the form of water instead of body fat, and that cholesterol and other heart disease risk factors climb because dieters invariably raise their intake of saturated fat by eating more meat and dairy.” – Source

 Like so many diets that contradict what is traditional or what is in a government food pyramid, keto diets are largely misunderstood – even by doctors- mostly due to a lack of research.
-Serious, adverse reactions have been seen in people using a Keto diet and some see as a treatment for disease more so than a diet that should be used for weight loss.
+Serious, adverse reactions have been seen in people using a Keto diet and some see it as a treatment for disease more so than a diet that should be used for weight loss.

 History of the Ketogenic Diet